SabryTarek/docx/BrainStorm.md

 Shared hosting

-FYI = For Your Information
 FYI, real name for your "arrow function" is "delegate" IN C#

 - templates -> use it for dynamic content instead of cgi scripts

-- html5point converter to make the pptx into html page